XinyueZhangHust/CSISL/README.md

 This is the implementation of CSISL.
-Title of the paper: Rethinking the Influence of Distribution Adjustment in Incremental Segmentation (ICLR 2025).
+Title of the paper: Rethinking the Influence of Distribution Adjustment in Incremental Segmentation.

 ## Requirements
 All experiments in this paper are done with the following environments: